mariam-giunashvili/Sales-Trends-Analysis-SQL/README.md

    ) as "pivot"

 - ## Compare galleries sales to see if the revenue only depends on the number of paintings sold Query Purpose: This query compares the number of paintings sold by each gallery to the total revenue generated.
-The aim is to understand whether higher sales quantities directly lead to higher revenue, or if other factors (like higher-priced paintings) play a role.
+The aims to clarify whether higher sales quantities directly lead to higher revenue.
 - ```sql
    Select [Gallery],
    COUNT([Sale_Price])AS "Number_of_Sales",